Coffee talk with the Dude of Food

 Capitalism & Beer Marketing Tricks Today

-In the 1970’s aluminum cans caused Alzheimer’s disease.
-These days it’s cheaper to can beer than it is to bottle it so we are told and sold that cans are OK now.
+In the 1970’s folks claimed aluminum cans caused Alzheimer’s disease.
+These days it’s cheaper to can beer than it is to bottle beer so we are told and sold that cans are OK now.
+I still prefer bottles.

 In February 2016 RePlanet, the largest recycling center in California, closed 191 recycling centers and terminated nearly 300 employees in small communities across the state due to increases in operational costs.
 By August 2019 RePlanet announced the closing of its remaining 284 centers and termination of it’s last 750 employees.
 It began the process of liquidating assets to pay creditors which had backed up due to continued reduction in state fees, the depressed pricing of recycled aluminum, plastic and cardboard, the minimum wage increases and the rise in operating costs.